Yj-Xiong/TdSENet/README.md

 ### Step 3:
 If you want to train the model, run train.py
 ```
-python train.py --data_dir <dir to VCTK-DEMAND dataset or your own dataset>
+python train_td.py --data_dir <dir to VCTK-DEMAND dataset or your own dataset>
 ```

 ### Step 4:
-Evaluation with the best ckpt:
+Inference with the best ckpt for evaluation:
 ```
 python inference_td.py --test_dir <dir to VCTK-DEMAND/test> --model_path <path to the best ckpt>
 ```